cabrerabywaters-zz/faas-node-gatekeeper/README.md

 echo -n "<your-secret>" | faas-cli secret create payload-secret
 ```

-In this case, we just created a secret key named "payload-secret" with value "<your-secret>"
+In this case, we just created a secret key named "payload-secret" with value "your-secret"

 Once we have this in place, we need to include the secret in our function's YML